Table of Contents

 IP Subnet Results

 If you’re working with IP addresses and need a fast, intuitive way to determine subnet ranges, this IP Subnet Calculator is your go-to tool.
+This tool is commonly used for network planning and is often called an IP calculator or IP range calculator.
 Whether you’re configuring a home router or managing a corporate network, this calculator simplifies the process by showing you everything from the network address to the usable host IP range—instantly.

-Designed to be user-friendly even for beginners, it lets you input an IP address and choose a subnet mask from a dropdown menu.
+Designed to be user-friendly even for beginners, it lets you enter an IP address and choose a subnet mask from a dropdown menu.
 Once you hit Calculate, you’ll get a detailed breakdown of your subnet configuration.
+The act of dividing a network into smaller subnetworks, called subnetting, involves splitting a block of IP addresses using bits to define each subnet.

 Parameter Descriptions